caiorss/Functional-Programming/ocaml/README.md

 # OCaml

-OCaml  (formerly known as Objective Caml) is the main implementation of the Caml programming language, created by Xavier Leroy, Jérôme Vouillon, Damien Doligez, Didier Rémy and others in 1996.
+OCaml (Objective Categorical Abstract Machine Language) (formerly known as Objective Caml) is the main implementation of the Caml programming language, created by Xavier Leroy, Jérôme Vouillon, Damien Doligez, Didier Rémy and others in 1996.
 OCaml is an open source project managed and principally maintained by the French institute INRIA.
 The Caml's toolset includes an interactive toplevel interpreter, a bytecode compiler, and an optimizing native code compiler.

 Features: